gitdevutku/MIPSAssemblerJava/README.md

 ## Dependencies
 - Java Swing library for file browser dialog.
 ## License
-- This project is licensed under the MIT License.
+- This project is licensed under the APACHE 2.0  License.